myousefi2016/slepc4py/docs/source/install.rst

 * petsc4py_ package.

-.. [#] Unless you have appropiatelly configured and built SLEPc and
+.. [#] Unless you have appropriately configured and built SLEPc and
        PETSc without MPI (configure option ``--with-mpi=0``).

 .. [#] You may need to use a parallelized version of the Python